 Pupils are forbidden to use the internet inappropriately.
-The Acceptable Use of ICT Policy, Facebook Policy of Social Networking and accompanying User Agreements detail what is considered acceptable and unacceptable use of any aspect of technology, be it mobile phones, computers or social networking.
+The Acceptable Use of ICT Policy and accompanying User Agreements detail what is considered acceptable and unacceptable use of any aspect of technology, be it mobile phones, computers or social networking.
 Sanctions may be used in such instances.